 This is not a music review!
-Ostensibly it was to be a celebration of the many amazing international acts from a
+It was supposed to be one - a celebration of the many amazing international acts from a

-diversity of cultural backgrounds who converged on Taranaki’s stunning Pukekura park for WOMAD 2019 in a celebration of
+diversity of cultural backgrounds who converged on Taranaki’s stunning Pukekura park for WOMAD 2019 in a showcase of a

 entirely different shadow over the festival and highlight the importance of such events as a way of growing closer